 Throughout May 2020, we ran ‘Create To Connect’ in partnership with 30 organisations across the country.
 Read all about the co-creation of the project, our distributed facilitation model and the way in which the the 64 Million Artists online community reaches and engages others offline, in our case study below.

 Download your free activity pack

-Alongside the daily challenges, you can download a free tailored activity pack to help you engage your communities (workplaces, students, families, service users, groups, neighbours…) in the challenges – online and offline.
+We ran Create to Connect in May, but you can take part all year round!
+Here, you can download the free tailored activity pack to help you engage your communities (workplaces, students, families, service users, groups, neighbours…) in the challenges – online and offline.

 As well as information about the project, it contains tips for facilitating a simple creative session online, and ideas for offline distribution.

 Most importantly, however, is that this pack contains all of the 31 creative challenges – meaning that you have the inside scoop!
 This pack is an active resource for you to swap around, adapt, edit, play with and prepare for the challenges to use them in a way that works for you.
 We hope you have some fun with it.

 Simply click on the links below to download your pack, and feel free to spread the word to others who are looking for accessible creative resources.
 Please note, the challenges are the same in both packs – the schools one has a focus on engaging children at school (in the building and at home.)

 Find guidance on working safely with children and vulnerable groups here.

 Everyday creativity, wellbeing and mental health

 64 Million Artists have been exploring the relationship between everyday creativity and mental health and wellbeing.
 Our flagship campaign, The January Challenge, engaged over 30,000 members of the public in a month-long creative challenge earlier this year, and 98% said the experience has a positive impact on their wellbeing.